-Aztec has a public golf course 3 miles away with a food/bar, three parks, and a water park within walking distance.
-A half block from the Step Back Inn is the local bus stop that goes to Farmington.
-The Aztec Ruins National Monument is within walking distance and Chaco Culture National Historic Park is about 1 hour away.
-If you fly fish, the San Juan River is only 20 minutes away and beautiful.
+Aztec has four parks, a water park within walking distance from the hotel, and a public golf course three miles away from the hotel with a restaurant/bar.
+A half-block from the Step Back Inn is the local bus stop that goes to Farmington.
+A walking/bike trail behind the Step Back Inn leads to Aztec Ruins National Monument, and Chaco Culture National Historic Park is about a one-hour drive from Aztec.
+If you fly fish, the San Juan River is only 20 minutes away and beautiful!

 An 18-hole regulation golf course that can be played year round with three sets of tees for different skill levels.

-Aztec has two trails within walking distance where you can see the Animas River, the Aztec Ruins and our Historic Downtown.
+Aztec has two trails within walking distance from the Step Back Inn where you can see the Animas River, the Aztec Ruins and our Historic Downtown.

 Chaco Culture National Historical Park preserves the architecture and community life of a major center of Ancestral Puebloan Culture (Anasazi) that took root and flourished from AD 850-1200.
-The buildings are believed to be “public architecture” that were used periodically be the people for times of ceremony and commerce.
+The buildings are believed to be “public architecture” that were used periodically by the people for both ceremony and commerce.

 The Durango & Silverton Narrow Gauge Railroad is a coal-fired, steam-operated, narrow gauge train that travels through the remote wilderness of the San Juan National Forest along the Animas River between Durango and Silverton, Colorado.